 Introducing the Billion Ton Challenge

 Moreover, all of these refrigerants—regardless of whether they are under a phase out, phase down, or lack thereof—continue to be vented through leaks, poor maintenance, and venting through improper management at the equipment’s end of life.
+Even with corporate sustainability efforts and efforts to decrease companies’ environmental footprints, this continues to be true.

 In fact, billions of pounds of refrigerant have been vented since 1987.